wilfredinni/python-cheatsheet/blog_files/pysheet.md

 ### YAML

-Compared to JSON, YAML allows a much better humain maintainance and gives ability to add comments.
+Compared to JSON, YAML allows for much better human maintainability and gives you the option to add comments.
-It is a convinient choice for configuration files where human will have to edit.
+It is a convinient choice for configuration files where humans will have to edit it.

 There are two main librairies allowing to access to YAML files: